Laserfiche/lf-api-client-core-dotnet/README.md

 # lf-oauth-api-client-dotnet
-.NET implementation of various OAuth 2.0 strategies for secure and easy access to Laserfiche APIs.
+.NET implementation of various OAuth 2.0 flows for secure and easy access to Laserfiche APIs.

 ## Overview
 - src contains the implementation of the OAuth API Client.